India's premier resume service

 No matter whether you are applying to some anonymous job post, using cliched text is a major cover letter mistake under all circumstances.
-For anonymous job posts, your introduction might not be that specific as it should be for the one, where an employer or recruiter is known, but this fact doesn’t give you the liberty to make use of boilerplates for major sections of your cover letter.
+For anonymous job posts, your introduction might not be as specific as it should be for the one, where an employer or recruiter is known, but this fact doesn’t give you the liberty to make use of boilerplates for major sections of your cover letter.

 Depending on the JD, list 4-5 main job requirements.
-These could be related to your knowledge of a specific industry or role, your past work experience of performing certain tasks, your qualification or even accomplishments.
+These could be related to your knowledge of a specific industry or role, your past work experience of performing certain tasks, your qualification, or even accomplishments.

 Not Caring about Instructions

-As mentioned above, many recruiters – particularly those who work in the health, legal and education sectors – still give value to cover letters and can be seen requesting for the same in their job posts.
+As mentioned above, many recruiters – particularly those who work in the health, legal, and education sectors – still give value to cover letters and can be seen requesting the same in their job posts.
 So, you should always read the JD thoroughly to identify what exactly to include as well as to avoid in your cover letter.

 Many times, employers specifically ask to include certain detail in a cover letter.
-And if you are turning a blind eye to such information, it will plainly leave an impression on recruiters that you are not serious about the job opening and your inability to follow such simple instructions.
+And if you are turning a blind eye to such information, it will leave an impression on recruiters that you are not serious about the job opening and your inability to follow such simple instructions.

 Just to remind you again, you always compete against several applicants when you apply for your dream job.
-This means, a single mistake on the cover letter can lead to rejection.
-These days, we hugely bank on spell-check and autocorrect tools, so chances are there that we might fail to notice seemingly trivial errors, such as having autocorrected term “word” when you actually want to type “work” or “part” instead of “past.”
+This means a single mistake on the cover letter can lead to rejection.
+These days, we hugely bank on spell-check and autocorrect tools, so chances are there that we might fail to notice seemingly trivial errors, such as having autocorrected term “word” when you want to type “work” or “part” instead of “past.”
 Thus, do not make any such errors that may cause the recruiter to remove your cover letter from that huge pile.

 Making It Lengthy

-Readability is important too (just like resume); so, use simple fonts and create white space in your cover letter.
+Readability is important too (just like a resume); so, use simple fonts and create white space in your cover letter.

-Whether you are on a job hunt expedition or planning your career progression, it is crucial to take heed of how you present yourself as a professional – be it in the online space, over paper, or in person.
+Whether you are on a job hunt expedition or planning your career progression, it is crucial to take heed of how you present yourself as a professional – be it in the online space, over the paper, or in person.
 Thus, it is important to make your cover letter just in line with your resume.
 In simple words, it should be a true reflection of your resume.

 Stuffing Too Much Information

 There is nothing bad about explaining your desire to relocate for work or an employment gap, but don’t go overboard with all such information.
-No recruiter is interested in explicitly getting into the details of your medical condition or learn about those aspects of your life that you don’t prefer sharing just with anyone out there.
+No recruiter is interested in explicitly getting into the details of your medical condition or learning about those aspects of your life that you don’t prefer sharing just with anyone out there.

-Such irrelevant information can’t be used as a selling pitch and will only devalue your skills, qualification and achievements
+Such irrelevant information can’t be used as a selling pitch and will only devalue your skills, qualification, and achievements